 Prior to joining Levin Energy Partners, he was a Research Associate and later a Senior Research Associate at the DC-based Environmental Law Institute, a law and policy think tank specializing in legal research and training in the US and abroad.
 At the Environmental Law Institute, he worked on a wide-range of research and capacity-building projects in the US and abroad, including the following:

 Connolly has held positions with 5 Lakes Energy and the Green Economy Leadership Training through Global Exchange, a summer energy and environmental training program based in Highland Park, Michigan.
 He has also interned at the U.S. Department of State at the Foreign Service Institute, focusing on climate policy and at the Argentina-based Fundacion Biosfera, focusing on carbon offset projects.

-Levin wears many hats for Levin Energy Partners.
+Levin wears many hats for Levin Energy Partners, contributing to project development in early stages and supporting a variety of other company efforts.
 Before joining the team, he was commissioner of the Chicago Basketball League and a recent honors graduate of the University of Chicago, where he studied Geography, Environmental Studies, and Latin American Studies.
 He has worked extensively on community, environmental, and Latin American issues with organizations such as the Alliance for the Great Lakes and CARECEN in Washington, D.C.
 During the past year, Levin has traveled to the Atacama Desert to conduct environmental research and to Mexico City to contribute to a fact-finding mission regarding the proposed renegotiation of NAFTA.